dan-wagner/DMHEE_HIV/README.md

 [^1]: Briggs AH, Claxton K, Sculpher MJ.
 Decision modelling for health economic evaluation.
 Oxford: Oxford University Press; 2006.
 237 p.
 (Briggs A, Gray A, editors.
 Oxford handbooks in health economic evaluation.)
 [^2]: Chancellor JV, Hill AM, Sabin CA, Simpson KN, Youle M. Modelling the Cost Effectiveness of Lamivudine/Zidovudine Combination Therapy in HIV Infection.
 Pharmacoeconomics.
 1997 Jul 1;12(1):54–66.
+[^scope]: The functions included in this repo are restricted to the development of the HIV model itself.
+Given that consistent analytic frameworks must be applied to all decision models, a separate R package was developed to promote re-usability and save future development time.
+This package is not yet publicly available.